Conservation Botany at FWBG|BRIT

 • Restore: Identify potential restoration work and community engagement opportunities

-Images from a recent plant salvage expedition to transplant milkweed from a prairie remnant that was scheduled for development near Flowermound, TX:
+Images from a plant salvage expedition to transplant milkweed from a prairie remnant that was scheduled for development near Flowermound, TX: